KittyGiraudel/site/_posts/2012-11-13-less-to-sass.md

 - But the curly braces do not match.
 To fix this, we can add a dummy selector in the end, which starts with `(~"} dummy") { .. }`.
 How ugly is that?
 - But wait, we already know that vendor prefixes are going to be added in sequel.
 So, let the final first selector be `(~"@{pre} @@{vendor}keyframes @{name} {@{newline}0%")`.
 What a nightmare…
 - `@{pre}` has to be `"}@{newline}"` for every keyframes block after the first one.
 - Instead of a dummy selector for the last curly brace, we define the keyframe mixins.
-We're using a guarded mixin to implement this.
+We’re using a guarded mixin to implement this.

 Anyway, this was waaaaay too much for me. **The point of CSS preprocessors is to easy the CSS development, not to make it harder**.
-So this is the moment I realized LESS wasn't _that_ good.
+So this is the moment I realized LESS wasn’t _that_ good.

 ## Why I think Sass is better

-I won't make a complete and detailed comparison between Sass and LESS because some people did it very well already ([Chris Coyier](https://css-tricks.com/sass-vs-less/), [Kewin Powell](https://fr.slideshare.net/utbkevin/less-vs-sass-css-precompiler-showdown-14068991), etc.).
-I'll only cover the few points I talked about earlier.
+I won’t make a complete and detailed comparison between Sass and LESS because some people did it very well already ([Chris Coyier](https://css-tricks.com/sass-vs-less/), [Kewin Powell](https://fr.slideshare.net/utbkevin/less-vs-sass-css-precompiler-showdown-14068991), etc.).
+I’ll only cover the few points I talked about earlier.

 ### Sass and conditional statements